jomritgra/jomari-tagra-coding-test/README.md

 * Create a new database named `products_database` for your application in MySQL.
 You can use phpMyAdmin or any other tool to create a new database.
 * Duplicate the file `.env.example` and rename it to `.env`.
-* Depending on your database credentials, modify your.env file.
+* Depending on your database credentials, modify your .env file.
 * Run `composer install`.
-* Run the migrations by executing `php artisan migrate` in your terminal
+* Run the migrations by executing `php artisan migrate` in your terminal.
+* Start the Laravel development server by executing the `php artisan serve` in your terminal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>